-ANJC represents Alaska Tribes in State Child of Need Aid (“CINA”) cases where the Indian Child Welfare Act (“ICWA”) applies.
+ANJC represents and advises Alaska Tribes in State Child of Need Aid (“CINA”) cases where the Indian Child Welfare Act (“ICWA”) applies.
 Despite some progress, the State continues to fall far short of fulfilling the promise of ICWA to keep Alaska Native children safe and connected to our Alaska Native cultures.
 ANJC helps ensure State child protection matters comply with the ICWA.

 ICWA is recognized as the gold standard in child welfare practice.
 The ICWA promotes the best interest of our Alaska Native children by keeping them connected to our cultures, extended families, and Tribes, which are proven protective factors.

 All Alaska Tribes with an ICWA case in an Alaska State Court in the Southcentral region are eligible for representation.

 - Court representation in many areas of the state

 - Advice to Tribes statewide

 - Training and support for Tribal ICWA Workers

 For more information, please contact our ICWA team.

 The ICWA is a federal law that sets out rules that state courts must follow in child welfare cases where American Indian/Alaska Native children are removed from their home.

 The ICWA is designed to keep Alaska Native children connected to their families and Tribes, which serves the best interests of Alaska Native children.
 The ICWA also recognizes Tribes’ right to participate in these child welfare cases.